The most recent general election was October 16, 2017.

 The next municipal general election will be held on October 18, 2021.

 Nominations for the general election will be open between January 1, 2021 and September 7, 2021.
-For summer villages, the nomination period can occur in June and/or July, with election day held six weeks after nomination period closes.
+For summer villages, the nomination period can occur in June and/or July, with election day held 6 weeks after the nomination period closes.
 Check with your local summer village for specific dates.

 If you are a Returning Officer or other municipal election official, please refer to the following: